TalkBank IRB Approval

 This page explains the principles involved in securing IRB permission for data sharing.
 If you already have IRB clearance and are ready to contribute your data to TalkBank (CHILDES, AphasiaBank, SLABank, etc.), you should follow these instructions on how to actually submit your data.

-1. IRB Principles
+1. IRB Applications

-2. Contributions of Archival Data
+3. Contributions of Archival Data

 Often researchers will wish to contribute data collected in projects that have already been completed.
 In such cases, it may be difficult or impossible to contact participants to obtain a new consent form.
 However, IRBs are allowed to permit including these data in TalkBank, if certain conditions are met.

-1. The original consent forms should not have exclusionary language such as "These data will only be made available to Professor XYZ and her laboratory".
+1. The original consent forms did not have exclusionary language such as "These data will only be made available to Professor XYZ and her laboratory".
 If the consent forms says something like "These data will only be made available to qualified researchers," then inclusion in TalkBank should be allowed, as long as only qualified researchers are given the necessary password.
 If the consent form is still more general, then passwords may not be necessary.

 2. Data should be anonymized.